GuyBarros/5_Steps_Service_Mesh/README.md

 Registered service: chat
 ```

-Now, if we look into the Consul Web UI, we can see that the service is there but its failing its healthcheck.
+Now, if we look into the Consul Web UI, we can see that the service is there but its failing its health check.

 ![Image](./assets/chat_service_failing.jpg)